The complex and ambitious political German noir TV series is both ambitious and frustrating.

 Woven around this are stories of betrayal and conflict within the Communist groups, local gangsters and the ongoing adventures of Charlotte Ritter (Liv Lisa Fries), a flapper and part-time prostitute who dreams of joining the police Murder Squad, and begins to both work with Rath and carry out clandestine and unofficial investigations.
 Her story also jumps around, with her poverty-stricken family and an old friend who she tries to help out further convoluting the plot.
 But she’s also the best part of the show – a feisty and appealing character who is not unlike Audrey Horne in Twin Peaks, having a slight crush on the main investigator and a yearning for adventure.
 The show is at its most entertaining when she is on screen.
 Rath, on the other hand, is a touch too clichéd – the tortured cop who is being both manipulated and torn in different directions – and is actually rather hard to like.

-The show has a curious vibe – it feels retro, though not 1929 retro – there’s a strange, intangible 1980s feel to it – there’s a distinct air of unreality to things, and nothing feels more unreal than Eighties TV.
+The show’s first two seasons have a curious vibe – it feels retro, though not 1929 retro.
+There is a strange, intangible 1980s feel to it, a distinct air of unreality to things, and nothing feels more unreal than Eighties TV.
 And despite wallowing in the gutter (sometimes literally) there’s a curious cleanness to the whole thing that is unsettling.
 There’s a strange lack of frisson to either the violence or the frequent nudity (male and female), as if the whole thing has been so polished as to become antiseptic.
 And I can’t help but wonder if this is because the whole thing is ultimately style over substance, lacking the edge of both the German films made during this period and other movies that explore the Weimar Republic and pre-Nazi Germany.
 I’ve seen references to this show as being angst-ridden, but I can only wonder at how sanitised the lives of those writers must be to think that – this is not a dark show, as much as it wants to be.
-It’s far too contrived for that.
-And the Berlin nightlife it portrays seems more kitsch than decadent, like a modern burlesque show instead of a 1920s cabaret and very much reflecting modern sensibilities rather than sin city sleaze.
+And although lively and glamorous, the Berlin nightlife it portrays sometimes seems more kitsch than decadent, like a modern burlesque show instead of a 1920s cabaret and very much reflecting modern sensibilities rather than sin city sleaze.

-If this makes it sound as though Babylon Berlin is disposable… well, yes it is.
-But there’s room for disposable, and taken on its own merits, this is a series awash with style – there are visual moments that will make you gasp – and while I’m not sure I was as hooked as I have been on other shows, I watched between four and six episodes in a night, over four consecutive nights, and so I was definitely invested and entertained, and there was certainly a desire to see how the convoluted plot strands would come together (bearing in mind that the show is currently producing a third season).
-If we compare it to other glossy period dramas like the execrable Versailles, then the quality of the show certainly shines though, with solid performances and interesting characters.
-I wouldn’t say that it is essential viewing by any means, but fans of long-form drama and complex police thrillers will find much to keep them satisfied here.
+Yet there is no denying that this is a series awash with style – there are visual moments that will make you gasp – and while I’m not sure I was as hooked as I have been on other shows, I watched between four and six episodes in a session over consecutive nights, and so I was definitely invested and entertained, and there was certainly a desire to see how the convoluted plot strands would come together.
+If we compare it to other glossy period dramas like the execrable Versailles, then the quality of the show certainly shines though, with consistently fine performances and interesting characters.
+I wouldn’t say that it is essential viewing by any means, but fans of long-form drama, noir and complex political thrillers will find much to keep them satisfied here.